 In this Law, the terms below are understood as follows:

 Non-commercial products are imported and exported without 'exchange, sale, or marketing.'
-Therefore, according to the definition in the Law on Product Quality No. 05/2007/QH12, non-commercial products are not 'goods' but merely 'products.'
+Therefore, according to the definition in the Law on Product Quality No. 05/2007/QH12, non-commercial products are not 'goods' but merely 'products' in most of the cases.

 Non-commercial import-export customs category codes